airawat/cascading.accumulo/examples/sample4/ReadMe.txt

 To check the record count in Accumulo of distinct row keys-

-a) Attach the iterator - FirstEntryInRowIterator - this will return only the first record for each rowID root@indra employeeDB_employee> setiter -t employee -class org.apache.accumulo.core.iterators.FirstEntryInRowIterator -scan -p 109
+a) Attach the iterator - FirstEntryInRowIterator - this will return only the first record for each rowID employee> setiter -t employee -class org.apache.accumulo.core.iterators.FirstEntryInRowIterator -scan -p 109 10
-10

 b)
-Scan the table for a range - you should get back only a record for each row ID root@indra employeeDB_employee> scan -b 100004 -e 100005 100004 employee:DOB []    1960-04-16
+Scan the table for a range - you should get back only a record for each row ID employee> scan -b 100004 -e 100005
+100004 employee:DOB []    1960-04-16
 100005 employee:DOB []    1958-03-09

 c) Exit accumulo shell to count the number of records from Linux command line:

-./bin/accumulo shell -u root -p xxxxxxx -e "scan -np -t employeeDB_employee" | wc -l
+./bin/accumulo shell -u root -p xxxxxxx -e "scan -np -t employee" | wc -l

 224684

 You will see an extra record - this is created by Accumulo and should be disregarded in the count.

 d) Delete the iterator
-deleteiter -t employeeDB_employee -n firstEntry -scan
+deleteiter -t employee -n firstEntry -scan

-e) Verify if the iterator has been deleted listiter -t employeeDB_employee -scan
+e) Verify if the iterator has been deleted listiter -t employee -scan

 firstEntry iterator should not be listed in the output